 Overnight on A/C train

-Arrive in Lao Cai in the early morning your private guide and driver will collect you from the train station and transfer you by road to Sapa, situated at an altitude of 1,600 meters.
-In the early 20th century the French took advantage of Sapa’s cool climate, developing it into a summer retreat from the heat and humidity of Hanoi.
+Arrive in Lao Cai in the early morning, your private guide and driver will collect you from the train station and transfer you by road to Sapa, situated at an altitude of 1,600 meters.
+In the early 20th century, the French took advantage of Sapa’s cool climate, developing it into a summer retreat from the heat and humidity of Hanoi.
 Today, Sapa town still retains its European feel, largely due to the French architecture and gardens and today is a popular destination due to its beautiful scenery and colourful ethnic people.
-After breakfast at your hotel you have a short orientation tour of Sapa town.
+After breakfast at your hotel, you will have a short orientation tour of Sapa town.

-Explore some Sapa’s neibouring hill tribe villages nestled in the Muong Hoa valley.
-Your first stop is at the Hmong hamlet of Lao Chai.
-From here you walk along local tracks and terraces to Ta Van, a Giay village before returning to Sapa by road.
+Explore some Sapa’s neighboring hill tribe villages nestled in the Muong Hoa valley.
+Your first stop will be at the Hmong hamlet of Lao Chai.
+From here, you’ll walk along local tracks and terraces to Ta Van, a Giay village before returning to Sapa by road.

 Overnight in Sapa

-After breakfast you will depart Sapa and drive to Bac Ha Market – a fascinating weekend market frequented by a variety of ethnic tribes people.
-Here local villagers come from miles around to buy and sell local products and livestock.
+After breakfast, you will depart Sapa and drive to Bac Ha Market – a fascinating weekend market frequented by a variety of ethnic tribespeople.
+Here the local villagers come from miles around to buy and sell local products and livestock.

-Finish the market tour transfer to a local hotel to check in.
-The rest of the day is free at your leisure.
+Finish the market tour, transfer to a local hotel to check in.
+The rest of the day will be free at your leisure.

 Overnight in Bac Ha

-Today you venture in to one of the most remote parts of northern Vietnam.
+Today you’ll venture into one of the most remote parts of northern Vietnam.
 Ha Giang boasts an amazing landscape of limestone pinnacles and granite outcrops and has some of the most spectacular scenery in the country.
-In addition over 90% of the population belong to one of the various ethnic minority hill tribes.
+In addition, over 90% of the population belongs to one of the various ethnic minority hill tribes.

 Around 12 pm, you will have lunch at Xin Man before continuing to Ha Giang.
 Along the way, you will have the chance to see beautiful rice terraces, waterfalls and the Heaven’s Gate as well as various ethnic minorities.

-You will arrive in Ha Giang where you will spend the night at a Resort Hotel situated 3 km from Ha Giang.
+You will arrive in Ha Giang where you will spend the night at the Resort Hotel situated 3 km from Ha Giang.

 Overnight in Ha Giang